kineticquant/power-robocopy/README.md

 # power-robocopy
 Flexible/robust PowerShell script that leverages Robocopy to back up specified folders from a source to a destination.
 Designed for easy configuration and provides detailed logging for tracking backup operations.

+Initially developed to utilize for myself to schedule and copy backups of critical NAS folders to other locations in case of failover.

 ## Overview

 The primary goal of this script is to automate the process of backing up important folders.
 It creates a unique, date-stamped folder for each backup run, ensuring that previous backups are not overwritten.
 This provides a simple and effective version history of your files.